FunnelKit

 Here are some frequently asked questions from users regarding Google Analytics integration with WooCommerce.

-Connecting Google Analytics to WooCommerce is quite easy.
-Enter the Google Analytics ID into the FunnelKit dashboard and you’re good to go.
-You can follow this post for step-by-step instructions to set up WooCommerce Google Analytics integration.
+Connecting Google Analytics to WooCommerce is relatively easy.
+Enter the Google Analytics ID into the FunnelKit dashboard, and you’re good to go.
+You can follow this post for step-by-step instructions on how to set up WooCommerce Google Analytics integration.

-Yes, you can track conversions of both UA and GA4 iterations with FunnelKit at the same time.
-Just enter both the UA and GA4 IDs separated by a comma one after the other and check the GA4 settings.
+Yes, you could track conversions of both UA and GA4 iterations with FunnelKit simultaneously.
+Just enter the UA and GA4 IDs separated by a comma, one after the other.
+But please note that Google has discontinued its UA version and replaced it with GA4 as of July 1, 2023.

 Ready to Track Conversions with WooCommerce Google Analytics Integration?

-For WooCommerce store owners, it’s crucial to keep a close eye on tracking your user’s behavior and monitoring eCommerce conversions.
+For WooCommerce store owners, it’s crucial to keep a close eye on user behavior and monitor eCommerce conversions.

 You can do that with Google Analytics.

-Google Analytics will tell you the performance of your store - sales, user activities, abandonment, and almost anything you want to know.
+Google Analytics will tell you about your store’s performance - sales, user activities, abandonment, and almost anything else you want to know.

 But first, you need to establish the WooCommerce Google Analytics integration in your store.

 FunnelKit lets you achieve that in a few minutes.
-Not just that, it also lets you build beautiful sales funnels that enable you to boost conversions in your store.
+Not just that, it also lets you build beautiful sales funnels to boost conversions in your store.

-Furthermore, FunnelKit is compatible with all the iterations of Google Analytics, i.e., Universal and the latest GA4 that lets you track event-based conversions in your WooCommerce store.
+Furthermore, FunnelKit is compatible with all iterations of Google Analytics, i.e., Universal and the latest GA4, allowing you to track event-based conversions in your WooCommerce store.

-It also has site-wide event tracking that doesn’t require you to install any extra plugins on your WordPress website.
+It also has site-wide event tracking that doesn’t require installing any extra plugins on your WordPress website.

 The Editorial Team at FunnelKit (formerly WooFunnels) is a passionate group of writers and copy editors.
 We create well-researched posts on topics such as WordPress automation, sales funnels, online course creation, and more.
 We aim to deliver content that is interesting and actionable.